mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 ----

 This is it.
-With all these changes I was finally happy with the sound quality (and I'm reall a pain-in-the-ass guy in that respect as you can tell by now).
+With all these changes I was finally happy with the sound quality (and I'm a real pain-in-the-ass guy in that respect, as you can tell by now).

 <details>

 <summary>Click to expand</summary>

-I noticed much later that with very very loud music that uses compressors src-sinc-best-qualty actually causes clipping.
+I noticed much later that with very very loud music that uses compressors src-sinc-best-quality actually causes clipping.
 You can overcome this by pulling spotify app volume down by a nod or two though.
 You can also try other resampling methods.

-In this place some of you may wonder what should upsampling change.
-It's definitely a good question and I have no clear answer to that, after all when we upsample we begin signal reconstruction starting at the sample data as streaming from the service provider.
+In this place some of you may wonder what should resampling change.
+It's definitely a good question and I have no clear answer to that, after all when we resample we begin signal reconstruction starting at the sample data as streaming from the service provider.
 This said I can hear a clear improvement going from 41kHz to 96kHz.
-I expect that, for once, some of the materials are in 48kHz format to begin with so we dont squander that down to 41kHz.
+I expect that, for once, some of the materials are in 48kHz format to begin with so we don't squander that down to 41kHz.
 Moreover, by upsampling we actually increase the bit depth of the data points above 16bit and that may be audible as well.
 Finally we've reduced the compression by requesting 320kB/s data stream instead of the default 160kB/s - here there i no doubt this is audible and has pretty much the same effect as going from normal to very high sound quality setting in the official spotify app.

 </textarea>